rabjotsinghsidhar/UCI-Adult-Dataset-Exploratory-Data-Analysis/README.md

 # UCI-Adult-Dataset-Exploratory-Data-Analysis
 The purpose of this report is to identify meaningful insights from the UCI-Adult Dataset by performing an exploratory data analysis on it.
 The workflow is the same as the traditional data analytics, which includes obtaining, cleaning, analyzing, splitting data, and using the K-means Clustering algorithm for modelling.

+# UCI - Adult Dataset Description
+The UCI-Adult Dataset inculcates various factors that affect the annual income of an individual.
+It is influenced by an individual's age, education level, gender, occupation, etc. The Adult dataset is widely cited for the K-nearest Clustering Algorithm and is quite famous for data-pre- processing and machine learning practices.
+The dataset contains 14 feature columns and one target column: the 'salary' divided into two classes of salary above 50K and below 50K.
+"Extracted by Barry Becker from the 1994 Census database.
+A set of reasonably clean records was extracted using the following conditions: ((AAGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0))" (UCI Machine Learning Repository, Dataset Description).